WillemReynvaan/Re12Opdr3/README.md

 Scenario descriptions
 ---------------------

-Create Issue: This test checks whether it is possible to create a new ticket, which should bring the user to a page that has the title of the ticket on the page and it should increase the number of open tickets.
-This might not happen instantly, however.
+Create ticket: This test checks whether it is possible to create a new ticket, which should bring the user to a page that has the title of the ticket on the page and it should appear on the list of open tickets.

-Close ticket: This test checks whether it is possible to change the status of an open ticket to resolved.
-The number of closed tickets should increase by one.
+Resolve ticket: This test checks whether it is possible to change the status of an open ticket to resolved.
+It should receive this state on the ticket page and it should appear on the list of closed tickets.
+This test only works if there are open tickets, otherwise it will be pending.

 Upload profile picture: This test checks whether a profile picture can be uploaded.
 It uploads a JPG file and a PNG file, and in between checks whether the file name has changed to include ".jpg" or ".png".
 This is the best way to check whether the image actually changed.

+Create milestone: This test checks whether it is possible to create a new milestone and then add that exact milestone to an issue.
+Both the name and milestone ID are validated.
+This test only works if issues were created before, otherwise it will be pending.

+Close milestone: This test checks whether it is possible to close a milestone, even if there are open tickets with that milestone.
+This test only works if there is such a milestone with open tickets, otherwise it will be pending.